padix-key/kmer-article/article.typ

 ) <figure_encode>

 == #kmer representation
-The aim of the method presented in this article is to represent each #kmer unambigously as single integer - the hash value.
+The aim of the method presented in this article is to represent each #kmer unambiguously as single integer - the hash value.
 Analogous to the symbol code, this integer will be called _#kmer code_.
 First, the #kmer is converted into its sequence code as explained above.
-Next, the length of $Omega$, written as $|Omega|$, is used as radix to compute the #kmer code $c_k$ from the sequence code $c$ via
+Next, the length of $Omega$, denoted by $|Omega|$, is used as radix to compute the #kmer code $c_k$ from the sequence code $c$ via

 $ c_k = sum_(i=1)^k c(i-1) times |Omega|^(k-i). $ <equation_kmer_code>